 The party was at lunchtime on a Saturday, so we went with a light, cheap, and easy food spread.
 We had hot dogs, baked beans, chips, and cupcakes.
 We thought about doing a big cake for Spencer but decided to do a larger cupcake for him.
 I found some Octonauts images in circles that we printed off to use to top our cupcakes (yes, just on paper that they had to take off before eating, but oh well, they were cute!).
 I also had Whales (generic Goldfish crackers) and leftover Swedish fish.

-One thing I decided to try that was a big Pinterest win was putting individual servings of ice cream into muffin cups and freezing them ahead of time.
+One thing I decided to try that was a big Pinterest win was .
 I completely forgot about the ice cream until my mom reminded me!
 They were so out of the way and it took no time at all to distribute ice cream to everyone at the party.
 I used extra-large cupcake liners and I recommend giving them to people on plates, because the liners aren’t all that sturdy.
 Dealing with cake and ice cream at parties is always such a hassle and time suck and I was thrilled that by having cupcakes and pre-measured ice cream we didn’t have to waste a lot of time.

 But wait!
 There’s more!
 Another post about the fun and games we had at the party can be found here!